rebelsky/sams-assorted-musings-reflections/faculty-chair-2020-01-23.md

 [5] Or nominate.

+[6] A colleague reminded me that at least one Chair of the Faculty was simultaneous Director of the Rosenfield Center.
+So we could elect the Director of the CTLA, the Director of the Rosenfield Center, or the Director of Prairie Studies, all of whose names were still on the list as of 22 January.

-[6] There are also a bunch of former Dean's of the College and Chairs of the Faculty in the list of SFS faculty.
+[7] There are also a bunch of former Dean's of the College and Chairs of the Faculty in the list of SFS faculty.

-[7] Probably on Friday, 31 January 2020, along with the rest of the agenda for the 3 February 2020 meeting.
+[8] Probably on Friday, 31 January 2020, along with the rest of the agenda for the 3 February 2020 meeting.

-[8] I can be articulate when I write.
+[9] I can be articulate when I write.
 I often stumble when I speak.

-[9] Insert obligatory joke about elephants.
+[10] Insert obligatory joke about elephants.

-[10] Of course, Elaine Marzluff remembers more than I do [11].
+[11] Of course, Elaine Marzluff remembers more than I do [12].

-[11] The elephant joke does not apply to her.
+[12] The elephant joke does not apply to her.